 Pro Tip: Before striking out for your first fishing adventure, make sure to have a couple of possible destinations in mind.
 This allows you to have a back-up plan at the ready, in the event that other anglers have beat you to your primary spot, or fishing at your initial destination proves unproductive.

-What’s the easiest fish to catch?
+What’s the Easiest Fish to Catch?

 In most regions, panfish of any type tend to be among the easiest fish to catch.
 This includes crappie, bluegill, and various species of sunfish.
 The term panfish is used collectively to describe fish of small size, which can easily fit in a frying pan, hence the term “pan” fish.

 Panfish of various types can be in bodies of water across most of North America and are typically far more abundant in number than any other species of fish.
-This relative abundance makes panfish easily accessible from the bank, or by boat.
+This relative abundance makes panfish easily accessible from the bank or by boat.
 Fishing for panfish also requires nothing special in the way of gear, as fish of this type can be caught with little more than a basic rod/reel, monofilament line, a small #4 or #6 hook baited with a worm.

-What About Fishing Licenses?
+What about Fishing Licenses?

-The following are several key points of fishing etiquette, that every angler should do their best to abide by.
+The following are several key points of fishing etiquette that every angler should do their best to abide by.

-- Avoid Setting Up Too Close To Other Anglers: Most bodies of water tend to be rather expansive in size, leaving plenty of room for every angler to fish, without sitting elbow to elbow.
+Most bodies of water tend to be rather expansive in size, leaving plenty of room for every angler to fish, without sitting elbow to elbow.
 When choosing a spot to fish, ensure that you are far enough away from other anglers, as to prevent interference with their efforts.

-- Do Not Cast Across Other’s Lines: In some locations, such as the tailwaters of many lakes, it might be impossible to distance yourself from other anglers.
+In some locations, such as the tailwaters of many lakes, it might be impossible to distance yourself from other anglers.
 In these situations, you should never cast across another angler’s line.
 Many will view this as a sign of disrespect.

-- Do Not Leave Trash Behind: We, as anglers, share the waterways that we fish.
+We, as anglers, share the waterways that we fish.
 Therefore, we also share in the responsibility to keep the world’s waterways clean and free of debris.
 Upon leaving a location, always pick up your garbage, and leave behind no trace of your presence.

-- Do Not Violate Fish and Wildlife Regulations: Federal, state, and local wildlife agencies set strict regulations to prevent the overharvesting of fish from lakes, rivers, and streams.
+Federal, state, and local wildlife agencies set strict regulations to prevent the overharvesting of fish from lakes, rivers, and streams.
 Without these regulations, the sport of fishing would suffer as a whole.
 An angler should always abide by these regulations, and never keep more fish than allowed.

-- Be Conscience Of Your Boat’s Wake: When traveling to your favorite fishing hole by boat, be conscious of your boat’s wake.
+When traveling to your favorite fishing hole by boat, be conscious of your boat’s wake.
 If other anglers are fishing nearby, whether from the bank or by boat, slow down and swing away from their location.

-What should you not do while fishing?
+What should You NOT do while Fishing?

 The following are some circumstances that should be avoided if an angler wishes to maximize their success while on the water.

-Making Excess Noise
+Make Excess Noise

-However, many new anglers will find it more difficult to regularly catch one species of fish over another.
+However, many new anglers will find it more difficult to regularly catch one fish species over another.
 Fish such as bass, musky, and walleye tend to be harder to catch consistently, even for experienced anglers.
 Therefore, newcomers to the sport will likely find a greater deal of immediate enjoyment in fishing for more accessible species, such as crappie, bluegill, and sunfish.

 Pro Tip: If you find yourself struggling to catch fish, you can always ask for advice from fellow anglers in your local area.
 Most anglers are more than happy to share advice with those that are new to the sport.